 If you are going to be learning project management, you need to be excellent at planning.
 This is essential.
 Basically, it is vital that you organise your objectives and goals and ensure that every phase of the project is reached within the allocated timeline.
 It should also always be within budget.

-As part of your leadership skills, you will need to assess risks.
+Managing your time and that of others brings us to our next skill; time management.
+You should be able to manage the timescale of a project.
+This is a big part of your role as a project manager.
+Not only will you have to manage your time, sometimes, but you may also have to manage the times of your team members too.
+Learning when to say ‘no’ and when to delegate tasks can also help you in time management and is something that project management really stresses.
+Assessment of risks as part of your leadership skills, you will need to assess risks.
 When things don’t exactly add up or go according to plan, the first person to get hit with blame, is usually the project manager, i.e., you.
 Nobody likes to get an unpleasant surprise in a project.
-Know how to assess the potential risks, work with your team to identify the risks and how they may happen, which also gives you the foresight to try and avoid it.
+Know how to assess the potential risks, work with your team to identify the risks and how they may happen, which also gives you the foresight to try and avoid them.
 These are just a handful of the many essential leadership skills that you should have as a project manager.
-Our accredited PRINCE2 Project Management programmes not only are recognised in the industry, but also will guide you to becoming a fantastic leader.
-Enrol with us now, or to find more information, contact us on email@example.com
+Our accredited PRINCE2® Project Management programmes not only are recognised in the industry but also will guide you to becoming a fantastic leader.
+Enrol with us now, or to find more information, contact us at firstname.lastname@example.org